jstonge/modeling-comp-transition/src/index.md

 ##  Lab notes cost functions

 We keep track of the different formulations of the cost functions below, from most recent to older entries.
+The current model can always be found [here](https://github.com/jstonge/modeling-comp-transition/blob/main/simulations/dyn_diff.hpp).

 ### 2024-10-03